AlexHumpert/AlexHumpert/README.md

 - 💬 Ask me about why rock climbing and programming are more similar that you would expect
 - 📫 How to reach me: [Linked-in](https://www.linkedin.com/in/alex-humpert/) or humpertalex@gmail.com
 - 😄 Pronouns: He/him/his
-- ⚡ Fun fact: I can wake up without alarm clock
+- ⚡ Fun fact: I can wake up without an alarm clock

 <!--